-As a child, Patricia Kagemoto’s father had a 35mm camera, which he would always take pictures of her and her sister with as they were growing up.
+As a child, Patricia Jow Kagemoto’s father had a 35mm camera, with which he would always take pictures of her and her sister as they were growing up.
 She later took a photography course and just loved when the photos would come out in the darkroom; it was like magic in black and white.
 She eventually bought her own camera and went from there, learning to truly love photography.
 Ms. Kagemoto began her professional career as a printmaking workshop assistant at the State University of New York (SUNY) at New Paltz in 1974, remaining in this role for one year before moving up the ranks to print shop assistant.
-She then consulted in printmaking for Communications Village, Ltd., in Kingston, New York, from 1975 to 1984, also teaching arts and crafts with the Neighborhood Service Organization in Poughkeepsie, New York, in 1976.
-Also at Communications Village, she instructed intaglio and color viscosity printmaking and served as an administrative assistant from 1977 to 1979.
+She then consulted in printmaking for Communications Village, Ltd., which was founded by Benjamin Wigfall in Kingston, New York, from 1975 to 1984, also teaching arts and crafts with the Neighborhood Service Organization in Poughkeepsie, New York, in 1976.
+Also at Communications Village, she instructed intaglio and color viscosity printmaking, and served as an administrative assistant from 1977 to 1979.
 She went on to serve as an exhibition auditor for the New York State Council on the Arts from 1984 to 1987 and a gallery assistant for the Watermark/Cargo Gallery in Kingston from 1988 to 1991.

 As a solo artist, Ms. Kagemoto has exhibited her work at Communications Village in 1976, the Cinque Gallery in 1978, the Woodstock Library in 1989 and the Watermark/Cargo Gallery in 1991.
 She has also exhibited her work in various group shows across the state of New York, as well as the Finley Community Center in Santa Rosa, California, in 1997.
-Outside of her primary trade, Ms. Kagemoto maintains affiliation with the National Museum of Women in the Art and the San Francisco Museum of Modern Art.
+Outside of her primary trade, Ms. Kagemoto maintains affiliations with the National Museum of Women in the Arts and the San Francisco Museum of Modern Art.